PassionPenguin/FlutterTutorial/articles/Brief-introduction-to-flutter.md

 * Click Finish.
 * Wait for Android Studio to install the SDK and create the project.

-As soon as Flutter finish creating the project, you will have these generated files: (with macOS, android and web enabled)
+As soon as Flutter finish creating the project, you will have these generated files: (with macOS, Android, and web-enabled)
 ![Generated files structure](../resources/Brief-introduction-to-flutter/Flutter-project-structure.png)

 ### How to add Flutter to existing app
 #### Add-to-app
 It’s sometimes not practical to rewrite your entire application in Flutter all at once.
-For those situations, Flutter can be integrated into your existing application piecemeal, as a library or module.
+For those situations, You can integrate Flutter into your existing application piecemeal as a library or module.
 That module can then be imported into your Android or iOS (currently supported platforms) app to render a part of your app’s UI in Flutter.
-Or, just to run shared Dart logic.
+Or just to run shared Dart logic.

-In a few steps, you can bring the productivity and the expressiveness of Flutter into your own app.
+In a few steps, you can bring the productivity and the expressiveness of Flutter into your app.

 As of Flutter v1.12, add-to-app is supported for the basic scenario of integrating one full-screen Flutter instance at a time per app.
 It currently has the following limitations:
 * Running multiple Flutter instances or running in partial screen views may have undefined behavior.
 * Using Flutter in background mode is still a WIP.
 * Packing multiple Flutter libraries into an application isn’t supported.
 * Plugins used in add-to-app on Android should migrate to the new Android plugin APIs, based on FlutterPlugin.
-* Plugins that don’t support FlutterPlugin might have unexpected behaviors if they make assumptions that are untenable in add-to-app (such as assuming that a Flutter Activity is always present).
+* Plugins that are not supported by FlutterPlugin might have unexpected behaviors if they make assumptions that are untenable in add-to-app (such as assuming that a Flutter Activity is always present).
   As of v1.17, the Flutter module only supports AndroidX applications on Android.

-For detail information about how to add flutter to your existing application, visit [Add Flutter to existing app](https://flutter.dev/docs/development/add-to-app#get-started).
+For detailed information about how to add Flutter to your existing application, visit [Add Flutter to existing app](https://flutter.dev/docs/development/add-to-app#get-started).

-In the next story, you will learn about:
-* Flutter can adaptive different UI in different platforms such as Android, iOS.
-* Flutter project's basic structure
-* Finding and using packages to extend features
-* Using Hot-Reload to fasten the developing
-* Using stateful widgets
-* Creating a infinite, async list